wilas/lab-ci/samples/py_garden/README.md

 ## Tests supported by wsgi_intercept + mechanize (py_beer_flask_intercept)

- - simple but everything must be parse manually (e.g. find form to submit)
+ - simple but everything must be parse manually (e.g. find form to submit): no methods for matching text in responses
  - allow change test configuration in fly
  - fast execution
  - Links: